maya-tsedeke/Full-Stack-Dotnet6-/README.md

 # What is this project about?

-ContainerNinja is a boilerplate template project to demonstrate building a multi-container Full Stack application with ASP.NET Core (.NET 6) Web API following Clean Architecture, and Angular.
-The solution uses Docker Compose to orchestrate deployment of this entire stack to Docker.
+This project is a backend project to demonstrate building a multi-container Backend application with .NET 6 Web API following Clean Architecture like controller,services and repository structure.
+The solution uses Dockerfile to push to Docker with SQLite database.

 # What does the Solution offer?

 The Solution is built keeping in mind the most fundamental blocks an API must have in order to build a scalable and near-perfect API component.
 The solution offers a complete implementation of the following:

-- [x] Clean Architecture with separated layers for API, Core, Contracts, Infra and Migrations
+- [x] Clean Architecture with separated layers for Api, Core, domain, Infrastructure and Application
 - [x] UnitOfWork with Generic Repository
 - [x] Entity Framework Core migrations with SQLite
-- [x] Complete CRUD for an Entity following CQRS, with segregated Commands and Queries
+- [x] Complete CRUD for an Entity following Clean Architecture
 - [x] Fluent Validation of input inside the Command classes
 - [x] Preconfigured Swagger UI
-- [x] ETag generation and validation on the API side for Response Caching (GET) and Collision detection (PUT)
 - [x] Ready to use Docker configuration with Dockerfiles
-- [x] In-Memory Caching for single Entity via IMemoryCache
-- [x] Distributed Caching implementation via IDistributedCache, with NCache
 - [x] JWT Token API for Generation and Configured JWT Validation
-- [x] Roles based Authorization with predefined Roles
+- [x] Roles based Authorization with predefined Roles for passwordchange, and we can also add Authorization for other but idid not add line off code for all.
-- [x] Auditable Entities with User Tracking
-- [x] Complete Client Implementation of Entity CRUD and Token management in Angular
+- [x] Complete NUnit Test Implementation
 - [x] API Versioning with separated Swagger Documentation
 - [x] AutoMapper implementation for Entity-to-DTO conversion
 - [x] One Command deployment in Docker with Docker Compose
 - [x] ILogger logging implementation
-- [x] Database Seeding with a Single User and Roles added as the application starts

 # Technologies Used